glyph-cat/langutil/README.md

 Sad enough to say, I am no longer able to maintain this library with a pretty docs site.
 This includes a proper migration guide as well.

 But this README file should be more than enough to grasp the concept of the new version.
-It still has familiar method names such as `localize`, `setLanguage` and `setDictionary`, except this time, there is no Langutil instance out of the box, you need to create a `LangutilCore` before you can start using one.
+It still has familiar method names such as `localize`, `setLanguage` and `setDictionary`, except for a few key changes highlighted below:

+Here are some of the key changes summarized:
+* You need to create a `LangutilCore` before you can start localizing content;
+* Dictionaries must now be structured by language first;
+* Case formatting features have been removed, there are other libraries out there that handles casings waaay better than Langutil.

 Although this is one step extra, it actually brings a few benefits.
 There may be cases where your website needs to display different languages in different containers or canvases and this can be useful.
 For example, a novel reading website, where novels might only be written in limited languages but the website itself supports 20+ languages.